 Where to invest in the Shanghai Stock Exchange

-Looking for the best trading platform in Australia?
+Looking for the best stock trading platforms?
 Compare options with Finty.

 First time investing?

 How to invest in the Shanghai Stock Exchange

 Step 1: Choose a broker

 When you buy shares online, you do it through an intermediary called a broker.
 There are hundreds of online brokers available, offering various options.

 Some key features to look for when choosing an online broker:

 - Low-cost brokerage (the fee charged for processing orders)

 - Research and reporting from market analysts